Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 In this survey, I will mainly ignore the effects of background uncertainty.
-Incorporating background uncertainty into each of the cases discussed below is (at least) a paper unto itself, and my aim is only to illustrate that there is a broad range of problem cases in which SDTR outperforms expectationalism.\footnote{As far as I have been able to discover, the presence of background uncertainty only ever favors stochastic dominance (in particular, because background uncertainty can only ever generate new stochastic dominance relations among options as identified by their simple prospects, never undo existing relationships \citep[pp.\@ 2--3]{pomatto2018stochastic}) and only ever disfavors expectationalism (in particular, by generating undefined expectations), though of course this is an imprecise and speculative claim in need of further support.}
+Describing those effects in each of the problem cases discussed below is (at least) a paper unto itself, and my aim is only to illustrate that there is a broad range of cases in which SDTR outperforms expectationalism.\footnote{As far as I have been able to discover, the presence of background uncertainty only ever favors SDTR (in particular, because background uncertainty can only ever generate new stochastic dominance relations among options, never undo existing relations \citep[p.\@ 1880]{pomatto2020stochastic}) and only ever disfavors expectationalism (in particular, by generating undefined expectations), though of course this is an imprecise and speculative claim in need of further support.}